Demon core: Background

 On the day of the accident, Slotin's screwdriver slipped outward a fraction of an inch while he was lowering the top reflector, allowing the reflector to fall into place around the core.
 Instantly, there was a flash of light; the core had become supercritical, releasing an intense burst of neutron radiation.
 Slotin quickly twisted his wrist, flipping the top shell to the floor.
 There was an estimated half-second between when the sphere closed to when Slotin removed the top reflector.
-Slotin received a lethal dose of 1000 rad neutron and 114 rad gamma radiation in less than a second, while the position of Slotin's body over the apparatus shielded the others from much of the neutron radiation.
-Slotin died nine days later from acute radiation poisoning.
+The reaction in the room was one of immediate, somber realization.
+Slotin received a lethal dose of 1,000 rad (10 Gy) neutron and 114 rad (1.14 Gy) gamma radiation in less than a second.
+While the position of his body over the apparatus shielded the others from much of the neutron radiation, his own exposure was irreversible.
+Slotin reportedly turned to his colleagues in the hushed room and famously uttered the remark, "Well, that does it."
+As an expert in criticality, Slotin knew he had received a lethal dose.
+He immediately began drawing a sketch of the room’s layout to assist medical teams in calculating the specific dosages received by each survivor, even as his own health began its rapid decline.
+He died nine days later from acute radiation poisoning.

 Graves, the next nearest person to the core, was watching over Slotin's shoulder and was thus partially shielded by him.
-He received a high but non-lethal radiation dose.
-Graves was hospitalized for several weeks with severe radiation poisoning.
+He received a high but non-lethal radiation dose, and was hospitalized for several weeks with severe radiation poisoning.
 He died 19 years later, at age 55, of heart failure.
-While this may have been caused by Graves' exposure to radiation, the condition may have been hereditary, as his father also died of heart failure.
+While Graves's heart failure may have been caused by exposure to radiation, it may have been caused by a hereditary condition, as his father also died of heart failure.

 The second accident was reported by the Associated Press on May 26, 1946: "Four men injured through accidental exposure to radiation in the government's atomic laboratory here [Los Alamos] have been discharged from the hospital and 'immediate condition' of four others is satisfactory, the Army reported today.
 Dr. Norris E. Bradbury, project director, said the men were injured last Tuesday in what he described as an experiment with fissionable material."